eyedeekay/iget/README.md

 Only two I know of so far.

   - marginally slower, due to tunnel-creation at runtime.
-  - a few missing options compared to eepget
+  - a few missing options compared to eepget(These are being handled by including a wrapper, which will be fully compatible with eepget)

+Wherever possible, short arguments will mirror their curl equivalents.
+However, I'm not trying to implement every single curl option, and if there are arguments that are labeled differently between curl and eepget, eepget options will be used instead.
+I haven't decided if I want it to be able to spider eepsites on it's own, but I'm leaning toward no. That's what lynx and grep are for.

 ## to build: